MingcongLi233/cornercases_detection/README.md

 ## Pipeline
 ### 1.Point Clustering
-- Preprocessing(PCD downsample and outerliner removing etc.)
-- Ground removal (RanSac)
-- Clustering
+- Preprocessing

 The goals for this step are:

 1.Transform the point cloud file form.
-The point cloud files in KITTI are changed from .bin to .npy range image or changing .pcd file to .npy range image.
+The point cloud files in KITTI are changed from .bin into .npy range image or changing .pcd file into .npy range image.

-2.Preprocessing.
+2.Downsample and outliner point removal.To reduce the computation consumption, the point cloud was downsampled; the outliner points were deleted to increase the performance of the clustering algorithm.

+- Ground removal

+To reduce the disturbance of ground points on clustering, a function based on Ransac was applied to the points cloud.

+- Clustering

 #### The first step result
 ![clustering illustration](doc/point_clustering.jpg)